DON CASPER

 OWNER, FILMMAKER/EDITOR

-A 4-time NY Emmy® award winning filmmaker and owner of EPIC10 Film Studio, Don has directed and edited hundreds of corporate videos, TV commercials and has worked on multiple independent films throughout his career.
-Don is drawn to independent projects that that inspire by shining a light on trailblazing and inspirational figures that embody compassion and inclusion.
+A five-time New York Emmy® award-winning filmmaker and the owner of EPIC10 Films, Don has extensive experience as director, editor, colorist, and producer, crafting numerous independent projects.
+He is drawn to projects that feature trailblazing and inspirational figures that embody compassion and inclusion.

-He directed and produced the feature documentary Signs of the Time, which investigates the origins of baseball hand signals and their links to Deaf Culture.
-Narrated by Richard Dreyfuss, the film was featured in the New York Times, and aired internationally through Public Television and NHK networks earning multiple awards including the 2013 NY Emmy® Award for Outstanding Documentary.
+He created, produced and directed the feature documentary Signs of the Time, which investigates the links baseball hand signals have to deaf culture.
+Narrated by Richard Dreyfuss, the film was featured in The New York Times, aired internationally and earned the NY Emmy® Award for Outstanding Documentary.